dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 #### Exit Game
 When the user selects exit game in the main menu, the program displays a goodbye message and exits the programme.
 </details>

+## User Stories

+### Site User

+1. I want a nice and easily navigated main menu
+2. I want to be able to choose to play agains the computer or player, or have 2 computers play against eachother
+3. I want to be able to log in to the game
+4. I want to be able to register if I have never played before
+5. I want to personalise the game by entering my name
+6. I want to change the level of difficulty of the computer
+7. I want the board to be displayed in a nice and easy to understand way
+8. I want to have options like replay the game, or return to the main menu after I have finished the game
+9. I want to view the game rules and receive information on how to play
+10. I want my stats to be displayed in a leaderboard
+11. I want to sort the leaderboard in different ways
+12. I want to be able to test certain game features
+13. I want to be able to easily exit the programme from the main menu

+### Site Owner

+14. I want the user to enter valid emails when registering or logging in
+15. I want to store the user data so I can use it in the programme
+16. I want the user to receive feedback if they enter invalid input
+17. I want to thank the user for playing the game

+## Technical Design

+### Flowchart

+The following flowchart summarises the structure and logic of the application.